 Not particularly pretty, but the result is a comforting and really good side dish.
 I'm sure it's supposed to be served with corned beef or something more Irish than a roasted chicken, but it was perfect with chicken.
 I think it would be good with some grilled brats, too.

-It’s a really easy dish to throw together and quick to cook – took me under 20 minutes total.
-I picked up a roasted deli chicken (the best ones are at Costo, but this one had to do for tonight’s dinner) and we had it along with the Colcannon.
+Irish Colcannon is a really easy and delicious dish to throw together and quick to cook - took me under 20 minutes total.
+I picked up a roasted deli chicken (the best ones are at Costo, but this one had to do for tonight's dinner) and we had it along with the Colcannon.
 It warmed our tummies, although I have threatened to sleep with the windows open.
 Cabbage, you know.

 Tips and Stuff: